Mining Intelligence and Sales Leads

 Summary:

-Low sulphidation style mineralisation present in the Lawyers Area trend is structurally controlled, with the main northwest to north-northwest trending faults considered to be fluid conduits and localities of deposition.
-Dilation due to extension and displacement along fault structures resulted in the targeted high-grade mineralised vein shoots, such as those observed at the Duke’s Ridge, Cliff Creek and Phoenix Zones.
-Intersecting fault planes appear to result in a convergence of fluid conduits, concentrating high-grade mineralisation.
-Deposits are variably truncated and offset, due to a series of post-mineralisation faults.
-Observations made during mapping and core logging identified sections of the Cliff Creek hanging wall that contain more mineralisation and related alteration, which could indicate a preferred fluid pathway or possible displacement that caused juxtaposition of mineralised zones and relatively unaltered host rock.
+Low sulfidation style mineralization present in the Lawyers Area trend is structurally controlled, with the main northwest to north-northwest trending faults considered to be fluid conduits and localities of deposition.
+These faults are interpreted to be syn-volcanic and reflect the volcanic basin geometry in the Jurassic.
+Dilation during extension and displacement along fault structures resulted in the targeted high-grade mineralized vein shoots, such as those observed at the Dukes Ridge, Cliff Creek and Phoenix Zones.
+Intersecting fault planes appear to result in a convergence of fluid conduits and concentration of high-grade mineralization processes.
+Deposits are variably truncated and offset, due to a series of post-mineralization faults.

-High-grade mineralisation in the Lawyers Area deposit is commonly associated with hydrothermal breccia zones composed of translucent to milky/opaque quartz-chalcedony veins and veinlets with varying concentrations of sooty metallic grey fine-grained sulphides (acanthite, sphalerite, pyrite).
-The hydrothermal breccia zones typically display intense pervasive potassic alteration that commonly resulted in complete replacement of visible phenocrysts.
-Multi-phase veining and hydrothermal brecciation, and alteration that overprint volcanic textures, indicates that multiple fluid pulses occurred.
-Mineralisation at Marmot Lake does not appear to be controlled by hydrothermal breccia zones, rather by intervals of strong propylitic and (or) potassic alteration commonly with increased epidote veining and in the groundmass.
-Mineralisation at Silver Pond has been observed in highly sericitized/QSP altered zones with 10 to 20% disseminated pyrite.
+High-grade mineralization in the Lawyers Area deposit is associated with hydrothermal breccia zones composed of translucent to milky/opaque quartz-chalcedony veins and veinlets with varying concentrations of sooty metallic grey fine-grained sulphides (acanthite, sphalerite, pyrite).
+The hydrothermal breccia zones generally display intense pervasive potassic alteration that resulted in complete replacement of visible phenocrysts.

-High-sulphidation systems are defined by a direct connection between surficial alteration and acidic, high-salinity, high-temperature fluids derived from underlying magmatic intrusions (Hedenquist, 1987).
+High-sulfidation systems are defined by a direct connection between surficial alteration and acidic, high-salinity, hightemperature fluids derived from underlying magmatic intrusions (Hedenquist and Houghton, 1987).

+High-grade mineralization appears to be restricted to zones of intense vuggy silica alteration and hydrothermal brecciation.
 Hydrothermal breccias are dominated by barite-silica cement and clasts of silicified volcanics.
-Gold mineralisation is strongly correlated to the presence of barite and displays weak to moderate correlation to common tracer elements, such as tellurium, bismuth, antimony, arsenic, lead and zinc.
+Gold mineralization is strongly correlated to the presence of barite and displays weak to moderate correlation to common trace elements, such as tellurium, bismuth, antimony, arsenic, lead and zinc.
 The gold-bearing zones have a crudely elliptical shape, which are open-ended along the controlling fault systems for follow-up expansion drilling.
 In the Bonanza Deposit, some of the gold-bearing zones are considered to have formed by selective replacement/silicification of more permeable tuff units within the volcanic strata.
-Gold mineralisation at Ranch Area is known to occur over a vertical depth range of ~200 m, extending from ~1,700 m at surface in the Bonanza Zone to ~1,400 m in elevation in the Thesis III Zone and is open at depth in several areas.
+Gold mineralization at Ranch Area is known to occur over a vertical depth range of approximately 200 m, extending from approximately 1,700 m at surface in the Bonanza Zone to approximately 1,400 m in elevation in the Thesis III Zone and is open at depth in several areas.

 Reserves